x-gate-project/x-doc/docs/x-gate/howto/send/index.md

 3. Ensure you are connected to the correct network.

-### **② Set Up the Token for Send (Transfer)**
+### **② Set Up the Token for Sending**

 1. On the Send screen, choose the token you wish to send.
-   **(Example) For "USDTX(ETH) → USDTX(JOC)"**
+   **(Example) Sending "USDTX (ETH) to USDTX (JOC)"**
-   - Select **USDTX** for "From" (the token to send).
+   - Select **USDTX** for "From" (the token you are sending).
-   - Select **ETH** for "To" (the token to receive).
+   - Select **ETH** for "To" (the network/token to receive in exchange).
    - Enter the amount of **USDTX** you want to send.
-(For example, entering "100 USDTX" will show the corresponding amount of ETH based on the exchange rate.)
+(For instance, entering "100 USDTX" will display the corresponding amount of ETH based on the current exchange rate.)

     ![Send_3.png](/img/docs/Send_3.png)

     ![Send_4.png](/img/docs/Send_4.png)

-2. Check the price, gas fees (transaction fees), and slippage.
+2. Review the price, gas fees (transaction fees), and slippage.
-3. Review the "minimum amount received" (which can vary based on market liquidity).
+3. Confirm the "minimum amount to be received" (which can vary with market liquidity).

-### **③ Execute Send (Transfer)**
+### **③ Execute the Send (Transfer)**

 1. Click the "Send" button.
-2. A pop-up will appear in your wallet (e.g., MetaMask).
+2. A pop-up will appear in your wallet (e.g., MetaMask) to initiate the transaction.
 3. Review the gas fee and confirm the transaction.
-4. Wait for the transaction to be processed on the blockchain (which may take a few seconds to minutes).
+4. Wait for the transaction to process on the blockchain (it might take a few seconds to a few minutes).

 ### **④ Verify the Transaction**

-1. After completion, check if the ETH has been reflected in your wallet.
+1. After the transaction is complete, check if the ETH is reflected in your wallet.
-2. Check the transaction on Etherscan ([https://etherscan.io/](https://etherscan.io/)).
+2. Verify the transaction on Etherscan ([https://etherscan.io/](https://etherscan.io/)).
-3. Copy the transaction ID (Tx Hash) from MetaMask's transaction history or Uniswap's "Transaction History".
+3. Copy the transaction ID (Tx Hash) from your wallet's transaction history.
-4. Search the Tx Hash on Etherscan to verify the transaction was successful.
+4. Enter the Tx Hash on Etherscan to ensure the transaction was successful.